kubernetes/enhancements/keps/sig-scheduling/5027-dra-admin-controlled-device-attributes/README.md

 ## Implementation History

-- 1.33: first KEP revision and implementation
+- 1.33: first KEP revision, implementation postponed until there is a more specific need for it

 ## Drawbacks